 Below are valuable questions about wrongful death claims that we have repeatedly been asked over the years by clients.

-Wrongful death lawsuits are meant to compensate those family members left behind after a fatal accident.
+Wrongful death or accidental death lawsuits are meant to compensate those family members left behind after a fatal accident.
 The family members are also hurt because they relied on the decedent for financial and emotional support.
 The death may be the result of a murder, reckless driving, a negligent or careless act.
 It may also be caused by medical malpractice, or many other causes.
 We can help you determine if you have a viable claim.